 This course is designed to help non-native speakers of English improve their speaking and listening conversation skills.
 It is open to students, faculty and staff at the University of Pittsburgh as well as to international residents and visitors who are living and working in the Pittsburgh area.
-All classes are taught remotely in real time over Zoom by student volunteers or teachers-in-training.
+All classes are taught by teachers-in-training or volunteers.
 The number of classes and levels offered each term are dependent on enrollment and teacher availability.

-*All students take an oral placement exam to determine their level and are registered for the appropriate classes.
+All students take a short oral placement interview to determine their level and are registered for the appropriate classes.
 Students may not choose their schedule or level based on convenience.

-- There is an $100 non-refundable registration fee.
+- There is a $100 non-refundable registration fee.

 - Payment information will be sent to those who complete the ELI application (information below).

 This course is intended for low intermediate to low advanced non-native speakers of English (equivalent to ELI levels 3, 4, 5 or 6).